NicklasVraa/VAE_based_segmentation/readme.md

 ![Find in results directory, if not loaded](results/model_test_1.gif)

-Remember that this on the testing-set, which the model has not seen before.
+Remember that the model is doing preditions on the testing portion of the dataset, which it has not seen before.
 Still, it performs quite well.

 \
 Thank you for your attention.